Site Name

 ADMINISTRATION AND SUPERVISION:

-The program is under a collective bargaining agreement between signatory contractors and the Union.
+The program is under a Collective Bargaining Agreement between signatory contractors and the Union.
 Our signatory contractors pay all costs by hourly contributions to the apprenticeship fund.
 A Board of Trustees administers the fund and determines policy.
-The apprentice’s are supervised by the Journeyman Apprentice & Training Committee (JA&TC) comprised of equal representatives of the Union and signatory Contractors.
+The apprentices are supervised by the Journeyman Apprentice & Training Committee (JATC) comprised of equal representatives of the Union and signatory Contractors.

 TRAINING STANDARDS: